Departure (Taio Cruz album): Singles

-Reception
+Critical reception

-The Guardian said: "This isn't only manifest in the beats and electronic focus; the album is absolutely drenched in wonderfully camp disco strings.
+Departure earned largely positive reviews.
+Alex Macpherson from The Guardian wrote: "This isn't only manifest in the beats and electronic focus; the album is drenched in wonderfully camp disco strings.
 Cruz's own swooping vocals are most reminiscent of Seal; "Never Gonna Get Us" seems permanently on the verge of segueing into Crazy.
 Though somewhat lacking in low end at times (Cruz should learn about the virtues of a heavy bassline), this is a stylish, inventive debut."
-BBC noted: "Most of the ballads deploy strings over their R&B rhythms, but "Come On Girl", is all crunchy electro.
+BBC editor Paul Clarke noted: "Most of the ballads deploy strings over their R&B rhythms, but "Come On Girl", is all crunchy electro.
 "Fly Away" starts with a slick electric guitar riff and "I Can Be" recalls '80s British pop soul acts like Joe Jackson or Fine Young Cannibals.
 Yet Departure is a much more American than British-sounding album, with Cruz's voice blurring into a mid-Atlantic burr."
-The album entered the UK Albums Chart at number 17 on sales of 11,880.
-In September 2008, the album was officially certified gold by BPI by reaching 100,000+ sales.
+Digital Spy critic Nick Levine found that "this frequently impressive debut suggests Cruz can make good on his pledge, once he realises, of course, that variety is a staple ingredient of any great pop album.
+For now, though, Departure's combination of state-of-the-art beats and lovelorn lyrics points to a meeting with Leona Lewis' A&R man very, very soon."